 2. DIY Body Butter

-I knew that moisture would be essential if I was going to have any hope of limiting stretch marks, but instead of relying on manufactured creams, I made my own.
+I knew that moisture would be essential if I was going to have any hope of limiting stretch marks, but instead of relying on manufactured creams, I made my own DIY Body Butter Recipe.
 MOISTURE is imperative, not just oil.
 I bought Unrefined Shea Butter, coconut oil and olive oil and made a mixture that I used every day on my breasts, belly, sides and lower back.
 I would encourage you to add your hips to your own regimen.

 Where: Olive and coconut oil can be found virtually anywhere on the island.
-Shea butter a little more scarce.
-I bought mine on Amazon for USD$14.95 and had it shipped through ShipMe.
-I paid ShipMe around J$1000+ to collect. ( They charge per pound.)
+Shea Butter a little more scarce.
+I bought mine on Amazon and had it shipped through ShipMe to Jamaica.
+(They charge per pound.)
 The good news is I have been using this every day since March 2016 and have since made two of the containers (shown below).
 The second container is not yet finished and I’ve also been using the product in my baby’s hair for a few weeks now (It does wonders for a dry patch her scalp has).
-I also still have enough Shea Butter left to make another container or two of product.
+I also still have enough Shea Butter left to make another container or two of the product.

 3. Lansinoh HPA Lanolin

-Another product tht is definitely a must-have for the new momis Lansinah HPA Lanolin Nipple cream.
+Another product that is definitely a must-have for the new mom is Lansinoh HPA Lanolin Nipple Cream.
 This little tube of product saved me from screaming bloody murder while my nipples got used to breastfeeding.
 I would never attempt to go without it if I had another child.
-It’s safe for baby and doesn’t need to be removed before feeding (I removed it anyway and reapplied).
+It’s safe for the baby and doesn’t need to be removed before feeding (I removed it anyway and reapplied).
 It’s also great for chapped lips!
-It’s now a handbag favorite.
-It’s only 1.41 oz of product but a little goes a long way.
+It’s now a handbag favourite.
+It’s only 1.41 oz of the product but a little goes a long way.
 I am still on my first tube though I no longer need it for breastfeeding (3 1/2 months later).